-When you're considering what courses to study and potentially what career path you may want to take, it's important to ensure that whatever you choose, it is something that interests and excites you, and can keep you motivated and engaged for many years to come.
+When you're considering what course to study and what career path you may want to take, it's important to ensure that whatever you choose, it is something that interests and excites you, and will keep you motivated for many years to come.

 A life-long interest